- About the Program

 Offered at a land-grant university with colleges of agriculture, medicine, nursing, engineering, public health, social work, communications, and education located on a single campus, the Health of Agricultural Populations emphasis area provides unparalleled opportunities for transdisciplinary research, learning, and professional development.

-Limited funding is available through the Southeast Center to support capstone projects, practicum experiences, data collection and scientific conference travel for qualified students.
+Limited funding is available to support capstone projects, practicum experiences, data collection and scientific conference travel for qualified students.
 Current and prospective students who are interested in public health issues and research involving agriculture and rural populations should contact the Center at 859-323-6836.

 NIOSH Training Program (MPH students only)

 As of 2006, the HAP curriculum began expanding from the aegis of the Southeast Center to a separate training program funded by NIOSH and backed by generous institutional support from the University of Kentucky Graduate School.
 Qualified students may apply for this NIOSH traineeship, which is now a component of the Central Appalachian Regional Education and Research Center.